Acceptance Rate

 -

 Pool composition.
-A 4% rate at Harvard sounds devastating until you realize a huge fraction of applicants are unqualified — students applying as a lottery ticket.
-A qualified applicant's actual chance is meaningfully higher than 4%, though still low.
+Harvard's 4% sounds devastating, but a huge chunk of those applicants are unqualified.
+They're applying as a lottery ticket.
+A qualified applicant's real odds are meaningfully higher than 4%, though still low.

 -

 International vs domestic.
-Most top US schools admit 5–15% of their class as international students.
-With international applications often making up 25–30% of total applications, the international acceptance rate is usually about half the overall rate.
+Most top schools admit 5-15% of their class as international students.
+International applications often make up 25-30% of the total pool.
+Do the math: the international acceptance rate is roughly half the headline number.
 Harvard's 3% overall is closer to 1.5% for international applicants.

 -

 Early vs Regular.
-ED/EA rates are typically 2–3× the RD rate.
-At Penn, ED runs ~15% while RD is ~5%.
-The ED pool is smaller, more committed, and includes recruited athletes and legacies — but the gap is real.
+ED/EA rates are typically 2-3x the RD rate.
+Penn's ED runs ~15% while RD is ~5%.
+The ED pool is smaller and more committed, and it includes recruited athletes and legacies, but the gap is real regardless.

 -

 Hooked vs unhooked.
-Recruited athletes, development cases, faculty children, and legacies have admit rates often above 30%.
-Strip them out and the unhooked admit rate at a top school can be a couple of percentage points lower than the headline.
+Recruited athletes, development cases, faculty children, and legacies often get admitted at rates above 30%.
+Remove them and the unhooked rate drops a couple of percentage points below the headline.

 -

 By major.
-At schools with separate engineering or business school admissions (Cornell Engineering, NYU Stern, USC Marshall), the rate varies dramatically by school.
-CS at top schools is now harder than the headline number.
+Schools with separate engineering or business admissions (Cornell Engineering, NYU Stern, USC Marshall) have wildly different rates by division.
+CS at top schools is harder to get into than the overall number suggests.

 How to use it

-Acceptance rate is context, not a planning number.
-Use it to:
+Acceptance rate is context, not a prediction.
+Good for:

-- Calibrate your school list (don't apply to 12 sub-10% schools and call your safety strategy done)
+- Keeping your list honest (don't apply to 12 sub-10% schools and call that a strategy)

-- Predict your individual chance — your chance depends on your profile vs the school's median admit, not the bulk rate
+- Predicting your personal odds.
+Your chance depends on your profile relative to the admitted pool, not the bulk rate.

-- Decide whether to apply — a strong fit can overcome low rates; a weak fit doesn't get easier at higher rates
+- Deciding whether to apply.
+Strong fit can overcome low rates.
+Weak fit doesn't get easier at higher rates.

-The published acceptance rate at a top US school is the best case for an international applicant.
-The real rate for the international pool — the pool you're competing in — is usually about half.
-When a school says "5% acceptance rate," budget for closer to 2–3% as a Korean applicant, before adjusting for your own profile relative to that pool.
+The published acceptance rate is the best-case number for international applicants.
+The actual rate for the international pool, the one you're competing in, is usually about half.
+When a school reports a 5% acceptance rate, budget for 2-3% as an international applicant before factoring in your own profile.

-This is why a balanced list with a mix of reach, match, and safety schools matters so much.
-Korean families often build top-heavy lists (8 reach schools, 1 safety) and then are shocked in March when results come back.
-The math is brutal: even strong applicants can go 0-for-8 at sub-5% schools simply because the pool is so deep.
-Build a list where the math works out across all your applications, not just at your dream schools.
+This is why a balanced school list matters.
+International families often build top-heavy lists: eight reach schools, one safety.
+Then March comes and the results are brutal.
+Strong applicants can go 0-for-8 at sub-5% schools because the pool is just that deep.
+Build a list where the math works across all your applications, not just at your dream schools.

 Related terms